Teachers, Authors, Speakers, Writers And Experts!

 I can help you gain the clarity you need in order to feel the confidence that comes from knowing what you stand for and how you can serve the world.

 Whether you need help with…

 …whatever stage you are up to with your blogging and information marketing business, I can help.

-The EJ Insider is a 24-hour accessible community powered by the Ning social platform.
+The Laptop Lifestyle Academy is a 24-hour accessible community.
 It’s like a forum with social tools built in.
 I check in every day, offer my advice and work with the members to take steps forward towards an income producing online business.